1998–99 Arsenal L.F.C. season

 The 1998–99 season was Arsenal Ladies Football Club's 12th season since forming in 1987.
 The club participated in the National Division of the FA Women's Premier League, finishing in second place.
 They won the Premier League Cup and the FA Cup, but lost to Millwall in the London County Cup Final.
+They also played Everton at Wembley for the Challenge Trophy, a precursor to the Charity Shield, winning 4–2 on penalties after a 1–1 draw.

 Following Terry Howard's departure, Vic Akers returned to take charge of the team ahead of the new season.
 Arsenal also moved away from their home at Hayes Lane, and relocated to Meadow Park.